abhisheksingh87/starter-cookbook/content/recipes-reactive/configure-mongodb.md

 +++

 ## CONTEXT
-This is the second recipe in the series, for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
+This is the second recipe in the series, for developing a modern _cloud ready_ microservice using the **greenfield-reactive-app-starter**.
 This recipe deals with configuring persistence in the microservice.

 ### Prerequisite